kickstarter/kumquat/README.md

 # Kumquat

-Kumquat is a reporting tool for sending RMarkdown files over email.
+Kumquat is a reporting tool for rendering RMarkdown files inside Rails.

 For example, call RMarkdown as partials: